zowe/docs-site/docs/user-guide/mvd-configdataservice.md

 Data for an individual user.

-**Note: While Authorization tuning can allow for settings such as GET from Instance to work without login, User and Group scope queries will be rejected if not logged in due to the requirement to pull resources from a specific user.
-Because of this, User and Group Scopes will not be functional until the Security Framework is available.**
+**Note:** While Authorization tuning can allow for settings such as GET from Instance to work without login, *User* and *Group* scope queries will be rejected if not logged in due to the requirement to pull resources from a specific user.
+Because of this, *User* and *Group* scopes will not be functional until the Security Framework is available.

 Where *Product* is the broadest scope and *User* is the narrowest scope.

-When you use *Scope* *User*, the service  manages configuration for your particular username, using the authentication of the session.
+When you specify *Scope* *User*, the service  manages configuration for your particular username, using the authentication of the session.
 This way, the *User* scope is always mapped to your current username.

 Consider a case where a user wants to access preferences for their text editor.
 One way they could do this is to use the REST API to retrieve the settings resource from the *Instance* scope.